 Non-Cited Violations.
 Section 2 of the NRC Enforcement Policy lists circumstances that result in consideration of an NOV requiring a formal written response from a licensee.
 When this enforcement discretion is applied, the report should briefly describe the circumstances of the violation, briefly describe the licensee's corrective actions, and conclude with the following boilerplate statement: "This non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with Section 2 of the NRC Enforcement Policy."

+Also, if the licensee’s CAP has been determined to be effective per Appendix C of this IMC, then SL-IV violations may be dispositioned as NCVs if the criteria of Section 2.3.2.a of the NRC Enforcement Policy are met.
+When this is the case, briefly describe the licensee’s corrective actions, and conclude with the following boilerplate statement: “This violation is being treated as an NCV, consistent with Section 2.3.2 of the Enforcement Policy.
+The violation was entered into the licensee’s corrective action program as [###] to ensure actions are taken to correct the condition.”

 In addition, the Enforcement Policy also provides that willful SL IV violations may be dispositioned as NCVs provided that they meet the four criteria outlined in Section 2 of the Policy.
 In these cases, the inspection report should include additional discussion to address this before providing the standard conclusive language.
 For example: "Although this violation is willful, it was brought to the NRC's attention by the licensee, it involved isolated acts of a low-level individual without management involvement, and the violation was not caused by a lack of management oversight, and it was addressed by appropriate remedial action.
 Therefore, this non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with Section 2 of the NRC Enforcement Policy."